-It is expected that there will be continuous demand for tunnel construction services in Hong Kong given that the construction works at Central Kowloon Route and Tseung Kwan O-Lam Tin Tunnel are gearing up.
-As a result, the Group will continue to focus on growing its tunnel construction services business and expects this to be its major growth driver and long term, sustainable source of revenue.
-The growth in tunnel construction industry will mainly be supported by several major infrastructure projects including Tseung Kwan O-Lam Tin Tunnel, Central Kowloon Route, Sha Tin Cavern Tunnel, Cha Kwo Ling Tunnel and Airport Third Runway.
-The 2020-21 budget speech by the financial secretary of the Hong Kong Government on 26 February 2020 has mentioned that the annual capital works expenditure for infrastructure projects by the Hong Kong Government is expected to reach HK\$100 billion on average and the annual total construction output will increase to around HK\$300 billion in the next few years.
+It is expected that there will be continuous demand for tunnel construction services in Hong Kong given that the construction works at Central Kowloon Route, Tseung Kwan O-Lam Tin Tunnel and the Three-runway System of Hong Kong International Airport are gearing up.
+As a result, the Group will continue to focus on growing its tunnel construction services business and expects this to be its major growth driver and long term sustainable source of revenue.
+The growth in tunnel construction industry will mainly be supported by several major infrastructure projects including Tseung Kwan O-Lam Tin Tunnel, Central Kowloon Route, Sha Tin Cavern Tunnel, Cha Kwo Ling Tunnel and the Three-runway System of Hong Kong International Airport.

 In respect of the contribution of the Central Kowloon Route, Legco had approved the funding of approximately HK\$42.3 billion on 20 October 2017.
-As at the date of this report, the Highways Department of the Hong Kong Government has awarded six construction contracts of Central Kowloon Route to the main contractors with a total value of approximately HK\$23.2 billion, which included the construction works of (i) the shaft at Ho Man Tin; (ii) the tunnels at Kai Tak East and West; (iii) the tunnels at Yau Ma Tei East and West; and (iv) the Central Tunnel.
+As at the date of this report, the Highways Department of the Hong Kong Government has awarded seven construction contracts of Central Kowloon Route to the main contractors with a total value of approximately HK\$28.9 billion, which included the construction works of (i) the shaft at Ho Man Tin; (ii) the tunnels at Kai Tak East and West; (iii) the tunnels at Yau Ma Tei East and West; (iv) the Central Tunnel; and (v) buildings, electrical and mechanical works.